hackbnw/faustus/README.md

   - 80? - should be logically shutdown, but I have genuinely no idea what it does

 ### Fan mode
-Is controlled by default by the driver itself when `Fn-F5` is pressed switching three modes (no vendor documentation or even hint found):
+Is controlled by default by the driver itself when `Fn-F5` is pressed switching three modes:
 * 0 - normal
 * 1 - overboost
 * 2 - silent